Mariota throws 3 first-half TD passes, Titans drop Falcons

 Brown beat Trufant again for an 11-yard scoring catch in the first quarter.
 Mariota’s 23-yard touchdown pass to Corey Davis late in the half followed the fourth-and-1 stop by Casey on Freeman’s run.

+With the game tied at 7-7, Mariota completed a third-and-15 pass over the middle to Corey Davis for 16 yards.
+The play kept the drive alive that finished with Brown’s second scoring catch, giving the Titans the lead they would never lose.

+“It was a huge momentum shift and something that really got us going,” Mariota said.

-The Falcons continued their trend of facing big early deficits in their losses.
-Atlanta, which trailed the Titans 24-7 at halftime, has been outscored 65-10 in the first half of its three losses.
+The Falcons, who trailed 24-7 at halftime, have been outscored 65-10 in the first half of their three losses.

+“I wish I had a clear answer to that, but the fact is that’s the truth,” Quinn said. “… I addressed that last week, but we obviously still have work to do.”

 Atlanta’s Matt Bryant missed a 32-yard field-goal attempt late in the first half when the kick hit the left upright.
 Bryant was good from 42 yards to cap the Falcons’ opening drive of the second half.